stratoscode87/GaWD/README.md

 # Responsive web site

-This demo is an example of a mobile-first responsive website made using a modern workflow.
+Example of a mobile-first responsive website made using a modern workflow.
 You can see the final result by visiting https://stratoscode87.github.io/GaWD

 ## Built With